-Gilmore is on leave for the academic year 2013-2014 on fellowships from the American Council of Learned Societies and the Liguria Study Center in Bogliasco, Italy.
+Gilmore received fellowships from the American Council of Learned Societies and the Liguria Study Center in Bogliasco, Italy, in 2013-2014.
 She is a Fellow of the Society of American Historians, and has received fellowships from the Guggenheim Foundation, the National Humanities Center, the National Endowment for the Humanities, the Woodrow Wilson Foundation, the Center for Advanced Study in Visual Arts, and the Institute for Advanced Study at Radcliffe at Harvard University.
 She is a former president of the Southern Association for Women Historians.
 She is finishing a history of the United States in the twentieth century to be published by W. W. Norton with co-author Thomas Sugrue of the University of Pennsylvania and A Homeland of His Imagination: Romare Bearden’s Southern Odyssey in Time and Space to be published by the University of North Carolina Press.

-A recipient of Yale’s Graduate Mentoring Award, she has directed thirty-one completed dissertations and served as a committee member for twenty-five completed dissertations.
+A recipient of Yale’s Graduate Mentoring Award, she has directed thirty-four completed dissertations and served as a committee member for twenty-five completed dissertations.

-Gilmore offers graduate reading and research courses in 20th century political and social history, African American history after 1865, and the history of the South since 1865.
-She teaches undergraduate courses on African American history, the Progressive Era, and lectures on U.S. Political and Social History, 1900-1945.
+Gilmore is senior essay director in 2015-2016.
+She offers graduate reading and research courses in 20th century political and social history, African American history after 1865, and the history of the South since 1865.
+She teaches undergraduate courses on African American history, the Progressive Era, and U.S. Political and Social History, 1900-1945.
 She is also on the faculty of African American Studies and American Studies.